Fashion as art – I love it!

 Jean Yu's chiffon dress with accents

-was inspired by David Alvarez’s sculpture Porcupine, ca. 1981. |
+made from straw broom bristles was inspired by David Alvarez’s sculpture Porcupine, ca. 1981. |

 Bibhu Mohapatra’s design was